The Care Of The Older PersonAn Invaluable Resource for Care Providers

 Available in paperback and ebook

-EXPLORING A BROAD ARRAY OF ISSUES FOR ELDER CARE PROVIDERS
+EXPLORING A BROAD ARRAY OF ISSUES

 The Care of the Older Person is broken up into chapters written by an esteemed group of doctors and researchers, each covering a different aspect of elder care: